 Mike is an Architect Accredited in Building Conservation (AABC) as well as a Specialist Architect on the RIBA Conservation Register (RIBA SCA).

-Mike is on the approved list of surveying architects for the Diocese of Carlisle, the Diocese of Leeds and the Diocese of Blackburn, as well as being a member of the Diocesan Advisory Committee for the Diocese of Liverpool.
+Mike is on the approved list of surveying architects for the Diocese of Carlisle, the Diocese of Leeds and the Diocese of Blackburn, as well as being a member of the Diocesan Advisory Committee for the Diocese of Liverpool and the the Diocese of Blackburn.

 In January 2019, Mike was appointed as Cathedral Architect to Liverpool Anglican Cathedral.

-With Mike’s experience of working with historic buildings and traditional repair techniques he leads all of the practices conservation projects.
+With Mike’s experience of working with historic buildings and traditional repair techniques he takes a leading role in many of the practices conservation projects.
 He also takes many of the full service projects onto site as contract administrator, as his keen sense of detail and order ensures contractors produce the very best quality projects for our clients.